We tried out the Y-Brush 10-second toothbrush and it really works

 -

-reading•The Y-Brush returns: We tried out 10-second toothbrush and it really works
+reading•The Y-Brush returns: We tried out the 10-second toothbrush and it really works

 -